bryanwb/ivy/README.md

 Providers/Resources
 ===================

-* artifactId: if this is not specified, the resource's name is used
+* artifact_id: if this is not specified, the resource's name is used
-* groupId: groupId for the artifact
+* group_id: groupId for the artifact
 * version: version of the artifact
 * dest: the destination folder for the jar and its dependencies
 * dest_attr: This is funky, use a node attribute optionally with subdirectory